Web Site: http://ict.gctaa.net/sections/ite100

 In this course you will learn about computers and information technology while you also learn to create socially useful mobile apps.
 In addition to a presenting a broad overview of the role and impact of information technology on our contemporary world, the course is project-based and emphasizes writing, communication, collaboration, and creativity.

 Attendance in this class is mandatory.
-We will be learning new things each time class meets, as well as practicing our newly aquired skills.
+We will be learning new things each time class meets, as well as practicing our newly acquired skills.
 Regular attendance will be essential to success.

 Every student should practice behavior that supports learning.
 All students are